maizzle/maizzle.com/content/docs/transformers/safe-class-names.md

 Maizzle normalizes escaped character class names like `\:` or `\/` by replacing them with email-safe alternatives, so you can keep using those fancy Tailwind CSS class names and not have to worry about it.

+By default, it runs only when not developing locally.
+This means that it's disabled when you run `maizzle serve`, but it's enabled when running `maizzle build production`.

 ## Replacements

 This is the default replacement strategy: